HMS-Core/hms-ml-demo/TTSSampleKotlin/README.md

  - Replace the sample-agconnect-services.json file in the project.
  - Compile and run on an Android device or simulator.

+For details about the development procedure, please refer to [Machine Learning made Easy: - Text To Speech using Kotlin and Huawei ML Kit] (https://forums.developer.huawei.com/forumPortal/en/topicview?tid=0201272341735060076&fid=0101187876626530001).

 ## Supported Environment
 Android 4.4 or later is recommended.